mepox/simple-workouttracker/README.md

 ![Alt text](screenshot1.jpg?raw=true "Workout Tracker")
 ![Alt text](screenshot2.jpg?raw=true "Workout Tracker")

+## What's inside
+The project uses the following technologies:
+- Java 11
+- Spring Boot
+- Spring Security
+- HTML, CSS and JavaScript
+- Maven

 ## Features
 - Users can register and login to the application.
 - Users can create their custom exercises.
 - Users can log their workout by adding their own custom exercises to a specific date.

+## Overview
+The service uses Controller - Service - Repository pattern:

+- Controllers: Handle the clients' REST API requests and pass them to the Services.
+- Services: Provide a service to the application.
+Receive input from Controllers, perform validation and business logic, and calling Repositories for data manipulation.
+- Repositories: Responsible to database operations.

+The main components of the service are:

+- AppUserService: Provides a service to manipulate AppUsers.
+- UserExerciseService: Provides a service to manipulate UserExercises.
+- ExerciseHistoryService: Provides a service to manipulate ExerciseHistory.
+- LoginService: Provides a service to handle the login process.
+- RegisterService: Provides a service to handle the registering process.

 ## Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.